Hassaan-100/Hassaan-100/README.md

 ### Hi there 👋

-*Currently learning on technologies to become a Full Stack Developer. <br >
+*Currently learning on technologies as a Full Stack Developer. <br >
 I hope this journey is interesting.*